Are European Portfolios Built for the New Global Economic Order?

 Public financing alone may not be sufficient.
 Hence, transition will potentially require substantially greater private capital participation across infrastructure, energy systems and long-duration strategic assets.

-2. AI is increasingly an infrastructure story
+2. AI is an infrastructure story

 Artificial intelligence is often discussed as a technology sector theme.
 In practice, its implications for portfolio construction are potentially much broader.